AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 \note
-  The main reason to use this traditional virtual library design is the use of plenty (mostly very short) native callback functions, which this way can be placed in anonymous namespaces of compilation units and thus completely be hidden from library header files and even from the C++ linker.
+  The main reason to use this traditional virtual library design is the use of plenty (mostly very short) native callback functions, which this way can be placed in anonymous namespaces of compilation units and thus completely be hidden from library header-files and even from the C++ linker.

 \I{############################################################################################## }
 ## 3.4 Bauhaus Code Style ## {#alib_expressions_prereq_bauhaus}
 \alib generally sometimes uses what we call "Bauhaus Code Style".
 It is not easy to state what we mean by this exactly, but a little notion of what it could be may have come to a programmers mind already by reading the previous two chapters about:
 - (Mis-)using class \b %Box for just type propagation, and
 - Imposing contract rules with specialized types, instead of templating things.

 In addition to that, it is notable, that a lot of the types of module \alib_expressions_nl are
 \e structs rather than classes.
 Hence, fields and methods are exposed publicly.

-The goal of this library is to allow other software (libraries or internal units of a software) to expose an interface that has two main functions:
+The goal of this library is to allow other software (libraries or internal units of software) to expose an interface that has two main functions:
 - Allow the input of expression strings.
 - Allow the evaluation of compiled expressions.